pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ];
 ```

-This pipeline produces the exact same results but if you were to look at its explain plan you would now see that the `$match` filter has been pushed to the top of the pipeline, when executed, and the index on `value` is now being leveraged.
-For completeness, in this case, the developer might as well move the modified `$match` stage to be the first stage in the pipeline explicitly, but this wasn't mandatory, as can be seen by the explain plan.
-The aggregation runtime has now been able to perform that optimisation itself because the `$match` stage is no longer 'blocked' by a dependency on a computed field dependency.
+This pipeline produces the same data output.
+However, when you look at its explain plan, it shows the database engine has pushed the `$match` filter to the top of the pipeline and used the `value` field's index.
+The aggregation runtime has now optimised the pipeline because the `$match` stage is no longer 'blocked' by its dependency on the computed field.

-There may be some cases where it isn't possible to unravel a computed value in such a way entirely.
-However, it may still be possible to include an additional `$match` stage, to perform a _partial match_, earlier in the pipeline.
-For example, lets say a computed field masks a sensitive `date_of_birth` field into a new `masked date` field by adding a random few days to the date, up to a maximum of 7 days.
-An existing `$match` stage's filter in the pipeline might already have been defined to only include records where `masked date` is greater than `01-Jan-2020`.
-A manual refactoring optimisation could be made to include an additional `$match`.
-This extra `$match` would be placed right at the start of the pipeline, with the filter `date_of_birth > 25-Dec-2020`, 7 days before the existing `$match` filter present later in the pipeline.
-This doesn't mean that the output of the overall aggregation has changed, with potentially more records being output.
-The output will not change because the original `$match` stage still exists in the pipeline to catch any _stragglers_.
-Now, earlier in pipeline however, there is a new _partially effective_ filter, which is leveraging an index, and which won't necessarily filter out all undesired records, but will quickly filter out the vast majority of them, leaving any errant records from the remaining 7 days window of time to be filtered out as normal, later in the pipeline.
+There may be some cases where you can't unravel a computed value in such a manner.
+However, it may still be possible for you to include an additional `$match` stage, to perform a __partial match__ targeting the aggregation's query cursor.
+Suppose you have a pipeline that masks the values of sensitive `date_of_birth` fields (replaced with computed `masked_date` fields).
+The computed field adds a random number of days (one to seven) to each current date.
+The pipeline already contains a `$match` stage with the filter `masked_date > 01-Jan-2020`.
+The runtime cannot optimise this to the pipeline's top due to the dependency on a computed value.
+Nevertheless, you can manually add an extra `$match` stage at the top of the pipeline, with the filter `date_of_birth > 25-Dec-2020`.
+This new `$match` leverages an index and filters records seven days earlier than the existing `$match`, but the aggregation's final output is the same.
+The new `$match` may pass on a few more records than intended.
+However, later on, the pipeline applies the filter `masked_date > 01-Jan-2020` that will naturally remove surviving surplus records before it completes.

-In summary, if you have a pipeline leveraging a `$match` stage and the explain plan shows the pipeline is not being optimised to promote the `$match` filter to be at the start of the pipeline, explore whether the match filter is based on a computed field, from say a `$group` or `$set` stage.
-If it is, see if the filter of the `$match` can be fully or partly _unravelled_ and based on a source field's value instead.
+In summary, if you have a pipeline leveraging a `$match` stage and the explain plan shows this is not moving to the start of the pipeline, explore whether manually refactoring will help.
+If the `$match` filter depends on a computed value, examine if you can alter this or add an extra `$match` to yield a more efficient pipeline.